gerlichlab/spoc/docs/query_engine_usage.md

 Specific examples of query steps are:

-- **RegionOffsetTransformation**: Example of a transfomration.
-Adds offset of genomic positions to regions added by Overlap
+- **DistanceTransformation**: Example of a transfomration.
+Adds distance of genomic positions to regions added by Overlap
-- **OffsetAggregation**: Exaple of an aggregation.
-Aggregates the offsets to genomic regions using an aggregation function.
+- **DistanceAggregation**: Exaple of an aggregation.
+Aggregates the distances to genomic regions using an aggregation function.

 ### Input and output of query steps